rust-lang/rust/doc/adding_lints.md

 have to deal with the AST and don't have to deal with the type system at all.
 This is good, because it makes writing this particular lint less complicated.

 We have to make this decision with every new Clippy lint.
-It boils down to using either `EarlyLintPass` or `LateLintPass`.
+It boils down to using either [`EarlyLintPass`][early_lint_pass] or [`LateLintPass`][late_lint_pass].
 This is a result of Rust's compilation process.
 You can read more about it [in the rustc guide][compilation_stages].

 In short, the `LateLintPass` has access to type information while the `EarlyLintPass` doesn't.
 If you don't need access to type information, use the `EarlyLintPass`.
 The `EarlyLintPass` is also faster.
 However linting speed hasn't really been a concern with Clippy so far.

 Since we don't need type information for checking the function name, we are going to use the `EarlyLintPass`.
 It has to be imported as well, changing our imports to:

 ```rust
 use rustc::lint::{LintArray, LintPass, EarlyLintPass, EarlyContext};